Case Study: Moesgaard Museum

 Equipment included Atlona’s AT-HDTX-RSNET (This product has been replaced by the AT-UHD-EX-100CE-TX.)
 HDMI 100m extenders feeding Panasonic Digital Link projectors and the AT-HDRX (This product has been replaced by the AT-UHD-EX-70-KIT.)
 HDMI extender for other projectors and displays.
 The connection offered, ensuring HDMI signals are sent direct to the projector over long distances, was a key factor in the decision to use Atlona technology along with the compatibility it offers with Panasonic’s Digital Link system.
 Both signal and projector control are featured through one Cat cable.

 “The museum required signal splitting and stability whilst using HDBaseT technology.
-It was important Atlona’s warranty was 10 years and local support was available direct from the distributor,” said Mads Nørskov, sales director, Imago Sonas.
+It was important Atlona’s local support was available direct from the distributor,” said Mads Nørskov, sales director, Imago Sonas.